🗞️ Highlights Our solver now supports inflow and outflow boundary conditions, allowing us to...

 His expertise lies at the interface between mathematics, physics and scientific computing.

-He leads the development of our core accelerated CFD solver.
+He leads the development of our core accelerated physics solver.

 About us